Tendonitis, Rotator Cuff Tears, and Shoulder Impingement

 Resisted pushing toward stomach (internal rotation) – Subscapularis

-Resisted elbow away from body (abduction) – Supraspinatus
+Resisted elbow away from the body (abduction) – Supraspinatus

 Resisted elbow toward the body (adduction) – Teres Minor